 - County A Paradanta Municipalities Arbo A Caniza Covelo & Crecente

 - County Pontevedra Municipalities Poio Barro Campo Lameiro Cotobade A Lama Ponte Caldelas & Vilaboa

 - County O Salnes Municipalities A Illa de Arousa Vilagarcia de Arousa Vilanova de Arousa Ribadumia Cambados Meano Meis Sanxenxo & O Grove

 - County Tabeiros- Terra de Montes Muncipalities Cerdedo A Estrada & Forcarei

 - County Vigo Municipalities Baiona Fornelos de Montes Gondomar Mos Nigran Pazos de Borben Porrino Redondela Salceda de Caselas Soutomaior & Vigo.

 The province contains some of the best tourist resorts/ attractions in the whole of Galicia including Isla de la Toja, O Grove, Vilagarcia de Arousa, Sanxenxo, Vigo, Islas Cies, Baiona, Mondariz, A Guarda and Tui.
-Baiona, the Sanxenxo area and the Islas Cies are featured in My Destination Galicia's current, recommended Top 10 places to visit in Galicia.
+Baiona, the Sanxenxo area and the Islas Cies are featured in My Guide Galicia's current, recommended Top 10 places to visit in Galicia.
 The wines of the Rias Baixas are also covered in more detail under Galician Wines.